Over 10 lakh got jobs in 2 years through Delhi govt's Rojgar Bazaar portal: Sisodia | Business

 Data showed that over 53 lakh such connections have been made until June 30, 2022, the statement said.

-It said the Kejriwal government was all set to launch the Rozgar Bazaar 2.0 portal that will be the first of its kind digital job matching platform for entry-level jobs in India.
+It said the Kejriwal government was all set to launch the Rojgar Bazaar 2.0 portal that will be the first of its kind digital job matching platform for entry-level jobs in India.

 ''Building on the successes of Rojgar Bazaar 1.0 portal, the new portal will provide artificial intelligence-based job matching services, as well as, end-to-end skill development and employment-related services to the youth of Delhi on a single platform,'' the statement said.